cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Specialized EMP weapons can be deployed to directly attack a target's electronic systems.
-Unlike conventional weapons, EMPs bypass physical armor but directly damage Electronic Endurance.
+Unlike conventional weapons, EMPs bypass physical armour but directly damage Electronic Endurance.

 The operator makes a <Software> check against the target's EWDR.
 Success inflicts ElE damage equal to the marks generated plus the